Ken Andrews: Station Manager/Morning Show Co-Host

 Joyce Labig: Secretary/Receptionist

-Joyce is the latest addition to our staff!
-She has been¬†married to Bob since 1968.
-They have 3 children: Paul, Rob, and Rhonda (Yes the KJOL Rhonda).¬† They have 9 grand children who all live close.
+Joyce has been married to Bob since 1968.
+They have 3 children: Paul, Rob, and Rhonda (Yes the KJOL Rhonda).
+They have 9 grand children who all live close.
 When Joyce is not at the station, she enjoys hanging out with all the "munchkins."
-Grand kids are the greatest!¬† You might see her annually at Juco or at a musical concert somewhere in the valley.
+Grand kids are the greatest!
+You might see her annually at Juco or at a musical concert somewhere in the valley.
 She loves the Broncos and helping her husband with services at the Atrium each Sunday.
 Hanging with the "Ancient Ones"- as she so fondly calls the 90 and overs- makes her feel younger.
 Before she came to KJOL, you may have heard her on the phone or seen her at Denning Lumber/Valley Lumber.
 She is happy to greet each of you as you stop by or call the station!